-- (a) The Designated Intermediary may register the Bids using the online facilities of the Stock Exchanges.
-The Designated Intermediaries can also set up facilities for off-line electronic registration of Bids, subject to the condition that they may subsequently upload the off-line data file into the online facilities for Book Building on a regular basis before the closure of the Offer. - (b) On the Bid/Offer Closing Date, the Designated Intermediaries may upload the Bids till such time as may be permitted by the Stock Exchanges and as disclosed in this Red Herring Prospectus. - (c) Only Bids that are uploaded on the Stock Exchanges Platform are considered for allocation/Allotment.
-The Designated Intermediaries are given till 1:00 pm on the next Working Day following the Bid/Offer Closing Date to modify select fields uploaded in the Stock Exchanges' Platform during the Bid/Offer Period after which the Stock Exchange(s) send the bid information to the Registrar to the Offer for further processing.
+- (a) The Designated Intermediary are required to register the Bids using the online facilities of the Stock Exchanges.
+The Designated Intermediaries can also set up facilities for off-line electronic registration of Bids, subject to the condition that they may subsequently upload the off-line data file into the online facilities for Book Building on a regular basis before the closure of the Offer. - (b) On the Bid/Offer Closing Date, the Designated Intermediaries are required to upload the Bids till such time as may be permitted by the Stock Exchanges and as disclosed in this Prospectus. - (c) Only Bids that were uploaded on the Stock Exchanges Platform were considered for allocation/Allotment.
+The Designated Intermediaries were given till 1:00 pm on the next Working Day following the Bid/Offer Closing Date to modify select fields uploaded in the Stock Exchanges' Platform during the Bid/Offer Period after which the Stock Exchange(s) send the bid information to the Registrar to the Offer for further processing.